-The Cathedral of Macau (Catedral Igreja da Sé), also known as the Church of the Birth of Virgin Mary, is located on Cathedral Square in central Macau Peninsula.
+The Cathedral of Macau (Catedral Igreja da Sé), also known as the Cathedral of the Nativity of Our Lady, is located on Cathedral Square in central Macau Peninsula.
 First built in 1576, it is within the Historic Center of Macau, and was included on the list of World Heritage Sites in 2005.
 People call it the ‘Great Church’; though it is not the largest, it is the most influential church in Macau.
 Dedicated to the Virgin Mary, Saint Joseph, and Jesus Christ, it serves the second largest parish on Macau Peninsular, including Avenida de Almeida Ribeiro, the South Bay, and Terminal Marítimo.

 The Cathedral has a very long history.
 When first built in 1576, it was a small wooden chapel.
 In 1623, it was redesigned as a Cathedral.
 The extension in 1849 and the reconstruction in 1937 gave it a magnificent appearance which remains today.
 Whenever the local Catholics have any big celebrations, they hold them in the Macau Cathedral, showing the importance of the Cathedral in Macau people’s heart.